gregschmit/omake/README.md

 already other build systems, I don't actually want to make another one.

 Working list of things that I plan on leaving out of this implementation intentionally:
-1. (GNU) Remaking makefiles from RCS/SCCS.
+1. Remaking makefiles from RCS/SCCS.
 I see no need to support this.
-2. (GNU) Implicit rules.
+2. Implicit rules.
 I'm on the fence, so I could be convinced to remove this from the list.
 The Linux kernel's makefile explicitly disables implicit rules (ref: https://github.com/torvalds/linux/blob/15b3f48a4339e3c16acf18624e2b7f60bc5e9a2c/Makefile#L202-L208).
    However, other projects might use these a lot, so if I find that's the case I might decide to implement implicit rules, especially if it's not too cumbersome.